customink/gigo-activerecord/README.md

 #### Column Helpers

 This gem allows you to use GIGO with ActiveRecord in a few convenient ways.
-First by easily declaring that a column should be loaded thru GIGO.
+First by easily declaring that a column should be loaded through GIGO.
 Assuming you have a `Note` model with a `subject` column.

 ```ruby
 class Note < ActiveRecord::Base